arc-codes/arc-codes.github.io/_posts/2020-12-02-cpp-compile-and-deploy-to-web.md

 ---
-title: C++ Compile and deply to web with Docker and Github Actions
+title: Compile and deploy C++ to web with Docker and Github Actions
 layout: post
 author: Aaron Cox
 excerpt: "In this post, I will show you how I set up a C++ project with CMake and Visual Studio.
 We will compile to Javascript with Emscripten and Docker.
 Finally, we will automate the build and deploy with Github Actions."